sg55kg/Library-project/README.md

 # Library-project
 Odin Library Project

+Update(8/15/21):
+More javascript today.
+Now the new book information is displayed on the page, but it does not inherit the book div's style.
+Next up will be fixing that and then adding a server to save user inputted books when the page reloads.

 Update(8/14/21):
 Worked more on the javascript.
 Now it takes user input and makes a new book which is pushed into the MyLibrary array, and right now the array is just console logged.